IBMStockTrader/trade-history/README.md

 MONGO_COLLECTION=...
 ```

-If you plan to deploy your application, you can configure the same properties using Kube Secrets defined ad `mondodbenv` and `kafka`.
+If you plan to deploy your application to a cloud environment, you can configure the same properties using [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+The [bindings.yml](chart/tradehistory/bindings.yaml) links the secrets to the environment variables in the docker container.

 ### Build and run